 John and Rebecca Goldsmith of Maidstone in Kent.
 Click here for more details.

 As part of our sweep through the Australian Hickmotts, we have been reviewing and updating the families and descendants of the daughters of Henry Hickmott and Sophia Goldsmith.
 To date we have reviewed the material on Rebecca Smith (1851-1914) - adding in the process a new page of Smith Family photographs - and Eliza Osborne (1848-1912).
+Note the information on the descendants of Eliza's daughter Louisa Sophia Bassett nee Osborne was further updated on 15 November 2017 using information and photographs provided by Louisa's great grandson, Mike Bassett.

 Information and photos obtained from the Wills Family Tree on Ancestry have been used to update our web page on Richard Alfred and Alice Amy Wills nee Cheeseman (1880-1917) and their children.
 It includes a new page of Wills and related photographs.
 Additional information supplied by Jenny Tapungao has also enabled us to update what we know about some of Alice's siblings including, to date, Sarah Jane Haggis, Ralph Edward Cheeseman, Ellen Frances Blackie and Ada May Allan (including photos of her eldest son Jack Allan (1908-84) and his wife Mona).